New legislative district map may shore up GOP in South Jersey

 The new map moves Mullica Township, Egg Harbor City and Folsom from the 2nd to the 8th District, which covers parts of Burlington, Camden and Atlantic counties.
 For the past decade, the only Atlantic County town in the 8th was Hammonton.

-It also moves Buena Vista Township and Buena Borough out of the 2nd, into the 4th covering Camden, Gloucester and now Atlantic.
+It also moves Buena Vista Township and Buena Borough out of the 2nd, into the 4th covering Camden, Gloucester and now Atlantic counties.

 She recommended people in need of help with unemployment or other issues call the office at 609-677-8266.